scaleway/terraform-provider-scaleway/website/docs/index.html.markdown

 ## Volume usage

-You can add volumes to baremetal instances.
+You can add volumes to bare metal instances.
 The minimal size of increment is 50GB and you can add at most 15 different volumes on an instance.

 Additional volumes cannot be added to virtual cloud servers.